-- Identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation. - Identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation. - Assessing the disclosures in the financial statements
+- Identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation. - Identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation. - Assessing the disclosures in the financial statements